mondayn/lang-compare/README.md

 | rust             |      214      |  25mb allocated |
 | python           |      550      |   +.25mb change |
 | roc              |               |                 |

+memory is questionably not apple-to-apples and i should dig into that further.

 <br>